-The continuous blue curve in Figure 6 shows values of this return implied by our estimates $\Gamma = .18$, n = 13.75, under the assumption of no impact of the experiment on aggregate quantity (as discussed above, the upper bound for the increase in quantity was 0.9%).
+The continuous blue curve in Figure 6 shows, for different potential shares of treated traders, the values of this return on investment associated with a unitary per-unit subsidy implied by our estimates of $\Gamma = .164, n = 13.55$.
+For simplicity of exposition, we assume here no impact of the experiment on aggregate quantity (as discussed above, the upper bound for the increase in quantity was quite small, at 0.9%).
 There are three remarks.
 First, once shutting down the aggregate quantity impact, the return is obviously always less than one: the subsidy value is passed only imperfectly to farmers.
 Second, the return is increasing in the share of treated traders: the additional benefits in terms of farmer revenues when increasing μ are larger than the extra costs.
-Third, the return on investment is quite flat in the share of treated traders μ .
-In particular, under the estimated market structure parameters, the return when subsidizing 20% of the traders is about two-thirds of the return when targeting all the traders.
+Third, though increasing, the slope of the return on investment in the share of treated traders μ is quite flat.
+Under the estimated parameters, the return when subsidizing 20% of the traders is about two-thirds of the return when targeting all the traders.